Glenlivet Wildlife

 Roe Deer, Mountain and Brown Hare may all be found here.
 The Mountain Hare can be distinguished from the Brown Hare by its smaller size, shorter ears and white coat in winter.

-During the summer Common Lizard and Adder may be seen basking in the warmth whilst moorland butterflies take to the air on sunny days.
+During the summer Common Lizard may be seen basking in the warmth whilst moorland butterflies take to the air on sunny days.
 By August and September these hillsides become a vibrant purple as the heather blooms.